 - Prevention – Opioids are routinely prescribed as a pain reliever.
 For a short time, they can be very useful, but when used long term opioids can be dangerous.
-Overuse of narcotics causes patients to become dependent and eventually addicted.
-In 2017, NASEM (National Academies of Science and Medicine) concluded that cannabis was sufficient enough to treat chronic pain safely after a thorough review of more than 10,000 human studies.
+The overuse of narcotics causes patients to become dependent and eventually addicted.
+In 2017, NASEM (National Academies of Science and Medicine)concluded that cannabis was sufficient enough to treat chronic pain safely after a thorough review of more than 10,000 human studies.
 This evidence supports the long-held belief that marijuana could and should replace dangerous pharmaceuticals for pain relief.

-- Better treatment options – Scientist have also studied the administration of both cannabinoids (active molecules sourced from cannabis) and opioids for decades.
+- Better treatment options – Scientists have also studied the administration of both cannabinoids (active molecules sourced from cannabis)and opioids for decades.
 They have found that when taken together, cannabis will enhance the effectiveness of opioid pain relief.
-The result is that patients can use a lower dose of opioid to treat pain, lowering their chances of dependency and addiction.
+The result is that patients can use a lower dose of opioids to treat pain, lowering their chances of dependency and addiction.